hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 `$ ./bitcoind -conf=<path-to-bitcoin.config>/bitcoin.conf`

-Once the above command is running, you will see `zmq_url` entries in the output, enabling zeromq.
+Once the above command runs, you will see `zmq_url` entries in the output, enabling zeromq.

 ### Configure Chainhook

 In this section, you will configure chainhook to match the network configurations with the bitcoin config file.
 First, [install the latest version of chainhook](../getting-started.md#install-chainhook-from-source).

 Next, you will generate a `Chainhook.toml` file to connect Chainhook with your bitcoind node.
-Navigate to the directory where you want to generate the `Chainhook.toml` file, and use the following command in your terminal:
+Navigate to the directory where you want to generate the `Chainhook.toml` file and use the following command in your terminal:

 `$ chainhook config generate --testnet`